Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 ^^^^^^^^^^^^^^^^^

-.. warning:: `weights_save_path` is deprecated in v1.6 and will be removed in v1.8.
+.. warning:: `weights_save_path` has been deprecated in v1.6 and will be removed in v1.8.
 Please pass ``dirpath`` directly to the :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` callback.